-During the mid-1990’s, I was on the board of directors for the Colorado Business Council, the Denver-area GLBT chamber of commerce.
-Their name has has since changed; at that time, we could not use the words gay, lesbian, bisexual, or trans in the organization’s name as the homophobia was rampant in Colorado.
+During the mid-1990’s, I was on the board of directors for the Colorado Business Council, the Denver-area GLBT (the acronym was shorter then!) chamber of commerce.
+Their name has has since changed; at that time, we could not use the words gay, lesbian, bisexual, trans, or queer in the organization’s name as homophobia was rampant in Colorado.
 Even some of the chamber’s leaders were not out in the business world and did not want to be publicly identified with the group.

 To better integrate the chamber with the community-at-large and other chambers, gain recognition for gay-owned businesses; promote GLBT issues; and serve as a fund-raiser for the organization, friend Anne, also a board member, came up with the idea of initiating an annual awards ceremony lauding gay- and lesbian-owned businesses and community allies.